-4.3.1 Medical Loss Ratio Guarantee: The Contractor has a Target Medical Loss Ratio of eighty-five percent (85%).
+- 4.3.1 Medical Loss Ratio Guarantee: The Contractor has a Target Medical Loss Ratio of eighty-five percent (85%).
 If the Medical Loss Ratio calculated as set forth below is less than the Target Medical Loss Ratio, the Contractor shall refund to the Department and CMS an amount equal to the difference between the calculated Medical Loss Ratio and the Target Medical Loss Ratio (expressed as a percentage) multiplied by the Coverage Year Revenue.
 The Department and CMS shall calculate a Medical Loss Ratio for Enrollees under this Contract for each Coverage Year, and shall provide to the Contractor the amount to be refunded, if any, to the Department and CMS respectively.
 Any refunded amounts will be distributed back to the Medicaid and Medicare programs, with the amount to each payor based on the proportion between the Medicare and Medicaid Components.
 At the option of CMS and the Department, separately, any amount to be refunded may be recovered either by requiring the Contractor to make a payment or by an offset to future Capitation payment.
-The Medical Loss Ratio Calculation shall be determined as set forth below; however, the Department and CMS may adopt NAIC reporting standards and protocols after giving written notice to the Contractor.

-- 4.3.1.1 The MLR will be based on 42 C.F.R. §§ 422.2400 et seq. and §§ 423.2400 et seq., except that the numerator in the MLR calculation will include: - 4.3.1.1.1 All Covered Services required in the Demonstration under Section 2.4 and Appendix A; - 4.3.1.1.2 Any services purchased in lieu of more costly Covered Services and consistent with the objectives of the MMAI; - 4.3.1.1.3 Care Coordination Expense.
+The Medical Loss Ratio Calculation shall be determined as set forth below; however, the Department and CMS may adopt NAIC reporting standards and protocols after giving written notice to the Contractor. - 4.3.1.1 The MLR will be based on 42 C.F.R. §§ 422.2400 et seq. and §§ 423.2400 et seq., except that the numerator in the MLR calculation will include: - 4.3.1.1.1 All Covered Services required in the Demonstration under Section 2.4 and Appendix A; - 4.3.1.1.2 Any services purchased in lieu of more costly Covered Services and consistent with the objectives of the MMAI; - 4.3.1.1.3 Care Coordination Expense.
 That portion of the personnel costs for Care Coordinators whose primary duty is direct Enrollee contact that is attributable to this Contract shall be included as a Benefit Expense.
-That portion of the personnel costs for Contractor's Medical Director that is attributable to this Contract shall be included as a Benefit Expense; and - 4.3.1.1.4 To the extent not already so adjusted by 42 C.F.R. §§ 422.2400 et seq. and §§ 423.2400 et seq., when the Contractor has a subcapitated payment to an Affiliate, only the actual payments to Providers, rather than the full subcapitated payment.
+That portion of the personnel costs for Contractor's Medical Director that is attributable to this Contract shall be included as a Benefit Expense; - 4.3.1.1.4 Other Benefit Expense.
+Any service provided directly to an Enrollee not capable of being sent as Encounter Data to the Department due to there not being appropriate codes or similar issues may be sent to the Department on a report identifying the Enrollee, the service and the cost.
+Such costs will be included in Benefit Expense; and - 4.3.1.1.5 To the extent not already so adjusted by 42 C.F.R. §§ 422.2400 et seq. and §§ 423.2400 et seq., when the Contractor has a subcapitated payment to an Affiliate, only the actual payments to Providers, rather than the full subcapitated payment.